How long does a hip prosthesis last?

 • modern polyethylene liners

-• established surgical techniques such as AMIS, ALMIS or lateral approach
+• established surgical techniques like AMIS, ALMIS, or lateral approach

-However, the most important influencing factor is not the prosthesis – but the surgeon.
+The most important influencing factor, however, is not the prosthesis – but the surgeon.

 Chapter 3: Why modern materials last significantly longer than before